austin1237/RaceAvg-MaxMind/README.md

 2. Hashmap[startIp]block from the blocks csv.
 3. Hashmap[locId]location from the locations csv.

-To find the geolocation of an ip I replacted this [query](https://dev.maxmind.com/geoip/legacy/csv/#SQL_Queries).
+To find the geolocation of an ip I replicated this [query](https://dev.maxmind.com/geoip/legacy/csv/#SQL_Queries).
 1. Find the range of viable start ips compared to the client's ip
 2. Look through the range and found the bloc from the hashmap[startIp]block that has a endIp that is <= the cl
 3. Return the location with the same bloc.locId form step 2 from the Hashmap[locId]location.